IPv6 static routes omit interface scope of link-local gateways

 Internet6: Destination Gateway Flags Netif Expire default fe80::5054:ff:fee0:a429%vtnet0_vlan41 UGS vtnet0_v ::1 link#5 UH lo0 fc00::21 fe80::5054:ff:fee0:a429 UGHS vtnet0_v [...]

 This route should include the %vtnet0_vlan41 interface identifier other the route will fail and you can't push it to the right uplink interface

 Disable the automatically created Gateways and manually create the gateway using the correct link-local%interface notation.

 I'm using pfsense 2.3.1_5

-#3 Updated by Daniel Hoffend about 4 years ago
+#3 Updated by Daniel Hoffend over 4 years ago

 No, with pushed to the system i mean: When the static route that you've added using the WebUI is getting added to the kernel routing table using route commands.

 When a static routes gets added to the routing table using an IPv6 link-local next-hop address that is missing the interface part it's possible that the route can't work.
 In 99 of the cases you've a host route for the link-local address to the corresponding interface, then a static route will work fine.
 But in the moment you've duplicate link-local addresses in different interfaces you can get into trouble.

 A duplicate link-local next-hop address can happen when a router advertises the same link-local address (because it's based on the physical hw addr) on multiple vlan subinterfaces.

 When adding routing entries to the routing table using a link-local address as next-hop always include the %interface part in the next-hop/gateway part.